Alfred Chicken: Release

 The Game Boy game was the original version.
 Two revisions exist: the monochrome original, and a Super Game Boy version with a level select feature.
 The latter was developed by Hookstone and released by Sunsoft in Japan.
 It was later re-released for Game Boy Color as Alfred's Adventure in 2000.

 The Amiga version is the same as the Game Boy game and is identical except for its color graphics and increased screen resolution.
 The NES edition of the game is essentially a watered-down port of the Game Boy version.
 It features only five levels, which were originally in the Game Boy game.

 The SNES game, Super Alfred Chicken, uses the same mechanics as the prior versions, but has entirely different level layouts and functions as a sequel.
 It suffered from mediocre reviews.

 The game for the original PlayStation was released only in the PAL region.
 It features 2.5D action and is a brand-new game rather than a port.
 It was developed by Möbius Entertainment and released by Sony Computer Entertainment Europe in 2002.

 An unannounced version for the Sega Genesis was obtained by Piko Interactive in 2016, getting their hands on an unfinished binary from the original developer and intending to finish it up for a tentative 2017 release.
 However, conflicting rights with the ownership of the Alfred Chicken character have ultimately prevented this to happen as of the present date.

 Marketing

 Karl Fitzhugh, the Product Manager of the Amiga version of the Alfred Chicken video game, ran as the Alfred Chicken Party candidate in the 1993 Christchurch, Dorset by-election.
 The exercise was done to promote the original game's release.
 Fitzhugh finished second last with 18 votes, two votes ahead of the Rainbow Party candidate.

 The marketing attempt was partially successful.
 The Alfred Chicken Party was cited, along with other "frivolous or 'commercial' candidates", as a reason to increase the number of signatures required for an individual to be nominated as a political candidate at an election.

-There was also a toll-free number set up after the US release, which could be called to hear Alfred himself give a promotional speech about the game.